catchtechnologies/service-node-service-template/README.md

 `useRegularExpression` allows you to embed a value to be published in the response string.
 Include `^(.+)$` in the response pattern to embed a value.
 Everything not included in the pattern before the `(` will be published as the value.

 ### Regular Expression Example
-If the pattern is defined as:
+If a response pattern is defined as:
 ``^lighting load = (.+)$``

 And the service sends to Catch Messaging: